dl4035/Points-Management-System/README.md

 ### User Guide

-Simply Clone this [repository](https://github.com/dl4035/FetchRewardsExercise/tree/master)  or download the project .zip file and explore it in your local Android Studio, and examine the emulator view after sync and build the project.
+Simply Clone this [repository](https://github.com/dl4035/FetchRewardsExercise/tree/master)  or download the project .zip file and explore in your local Android Studio, and examine the emulator view after sync and build the project.